© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell 585m NW of Pen-y-Rhiw is a scheduled monument protected by Cadw under reference CD073.
 View the official record →

-Castell 585m NW of Pen-y-Rhiw is a medieval enclosure located in Ceredigion, Wales, and forms part of the scheduled monument record under the Cadw reference SAM CD073.
+Castell 585m NW of Pen-y-Rhiw is a medieval enclosure located in Ceredigion, Wales, registered with Cadw as SAM CD073.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD073.

 Castell 585m NW of Pen-y-Rhiw dates from the medieval period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell 585m NW of Pen-y-Rhiw is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD073.